nakatamaho/gmpxx_mkII/README.md

-integer-relation detection, the experimental-mathematics setting where high-precision constants are the input rather than a luxury. `example13` evaluates the first SIAM 100-Digit Challenge integral by removing a singular, infinitely oscillatory endpoint through contour deformation.
+integer-relation detection, the experimental-mathematics setting where high-precision constants are the input rather than a luxury. `example13` evaluates the first SIAM 100-Digit Challenge integral by removing a singular, infinitely oscillatory endpoint through contour deformation. `example14` computes the NaCl Madelung constant through a theta-function lattice-sum transform, illustrating conditional convergence in Coulomb sums.

 ## License